GeorgeNotFound: Other ventures

 Davidson joined fellow internet personalities Karl Jacobs and Sapnap as the third cohost of the podcast Banter.
 The first episode of the podcast featuring Davidson, "GeorgeNotFound Joins BANTER", was published on 4 August 2022.

 Personal life

 George Davidson was born on 1 November 1996 in London, England.
 Davidson has protan red–green colour blindness.

 On 18 September 2022, Davidson tweeted that his application for a U.S. visa was accepted.
-As of October 2022, he currently lives with Dream and Sapnap in Orlando, Florida.
+As of October 2022, he lives with Dream and Sapnap in Orlando, Florida.
 The move was chronicled in his video "I Met Dream In Real Life", published to YouTube on 3 October 2022.